eclipse-tractusx/bpdm/INSTALL.md

 * Docker and Docker Compose
 * Keycloak 17.0.0 (with enabled `auth` profile)

-When running, the project requires a PostgreSQL database and an OpenSearch instance to be available to connect to.
+When running, the project requires a PostgreSQL database instance to be available to connect to.
 You can set up these dependencies manually, or you can use the provided `docker-compose` file which will start the necessary dependencies for you.

 To use Docker Compose, navigate to the project directory and run the following command: